ABOUT OUR SCHOOL

-Archbishop Edward A. McCarthy High School has been selected for the Catholic High School Honor Roll for the 7th year.
+Archbishop Edward A. McCarthy High School is recognized as a School of Excellence by the Catholic High School Honor Roll.

-It is an honor for Archbishop McCarthy to be recognized by the Catholic High School Honor Roll as one of the top 50 Catholic high schools in the United States.
+It is an honor for Archbishop McCarthy to be recognized by the Catholic High School Honor Roll as a School of Excellence in the United States.
 It recognizes our commitment to Catholic education.
 We congratulate the students, parents, teachers, and staff for their hard work and dedication.